Stonecrest, Georgia: Flat Rock Archives

 The Flat Rock Archives is an African American museum which mission is to preserve the rural African American history in Georgia.

 Arabia Mountain

 Arabia Mountain is a part of the Arabia Mountain National Heritage Area and is the northern of two peaks in the Davidson-Arabia Mountain Nature Preserve.

 Education

 The DeKalb County School District is the area school district.

 Elementary schools serving parts of Stonecrest and located in Stonecrest include: Murphy Candler, Fairington, Flat Rock, Panola Way, and Stoneview.
 Parts are also in the Redan, Princeton, and Rock Chapel elementary zones.

 Middle schools serving parts of Stonecrest include Salem Middle School (in Stonecrest), Lithonia Middle School (in Lithonia), and Miller Grove Middle School (near Stonecrest).

 High schools serving parts of Stonecrest include Lithonia High School (in Stonecrest), Miller Grove High School (in Stonecrest), and Martin Luther King High School (across from Stonecrest).

 A magnet school, Arabia Mountain High School, is in Stonecrest.

+Luther Rice College & Seminary is in Stonecrest.